Employment support for LGBTI+ staff

 - give advice

 - share knowledge and life experiences.

-Our Senior Executive LGBTI+ ally makes LGBTI+ inclusion more visible in our workplace by:
+We also have a Senior Executive LGBTI+ Ally who makes LGBTI+ inclusion visible in our workplace by:

-- raising awareness by showcasing how to be inclusive
+- raising awareness and showing how to be inclusive

 - representing the needs of LGBTI+ staff across the organisation and wider Australian Public Service.